Cloud Security: An Introduction

 There are cloud based products on the market that can sit alongside your existing legacy systems without compromising on security or quality.
 We call this a hybrid cloud system, and it's a perfectly viable security option.
 For example, you can buy a cloud connector to store your video data digitally from traditional IP-based or even analogue CCTV cameras.
 These provide on-premise and cloud functionality, allowing you to make that first step towards a full, cloud-managed system.

 Cloud migration doesn’t have to be an all-or-nothing approach.
 You don’t have to move your entire system over to the cloud from the get-go.
 It’s possible to move slowly and break it into budget-friendly chunks.

 By working with a trusted provider, you’ll be able to scale your security system over time.
 A good security provider will help you grow your security network with new devices that complement the existing ones in place.
 This allows you to keep your business moving forward and re-invest capital into your security at the most suitable times.

 Thanks to SaaS packages offered by companies like Verkada, you can even pay for your security on a monthly, rolling subscription basis, saving you from the expense of an upfront, one-time fee.

 4. Work with the Right Installer

 If you’re looking to get in the cloud, you need to work with a trusted, reliable and knowledgeable installer.
 A professional provider will be able to ensure your technology is running at peak performance and connected with all the other devices in your network, saving you from risking security downtime, or from missing a potentially fatal backdoor in your security.
-We cover everything you need to look out for in our comprehensive blog: Choosing a Commercial Security Provider.

 Looking to upgrade to cloud security?
 If you’re concerned about the reliability and sureness of your technology, now is the time to upgrade.
 Ignoring the attractive benefits cloud security has to offer your home or business could cause troublesome (and expensive!) issues.